-During the year under review there was no change in the share capital of the Company.The paid-up Equity Share capital of the Company as at March 31 2020 stood atRs.200041000 (Rupees Twenty Crore).
+During the year under review there was a change in the share capital of the Company.The paid-up Equity Share capital of the Company as at March 31 2020 stood atRs.200041000 (Rupees Twenty Crore Forty- one thousand).
 As on 31st March 2020 none ofthe Directors of the Company hold instruments convertible into Equity Shares of theCompany.

 9. EMPLOYEES STOCK OPTION SCHEME

-Currently the Company has 1(one) Employee Stock Option Scheme namely "UjaasEmployee Stock Option Scheme 2015" ("ESOS Scheme 2015 / Scheme").
+Currently the Company has 1(one) Employee Stock Option Scheme namely "UjaasEmployee Stock Option Scheme 2015" ("ESOP Scheme 2015 / Scheme").
 Thescheme was formed to recognize the dedication & efforts made by all its employeestowards the growth & success of the Company.
 There was no material change in theScheme during the year under review.